 Hi, I'm Susan McKenzie.
 Craft is best with a giant cup of tea...or a naughty glass of red wine!

 I started going to Mayinspire groups to socialise.
 Meeting people and being creative; what a fabulous way to spend time!
 At home, I never finished a project so I liked that I could relax and come home with something I made that day.
 After a little while, Gem asked for my help running the business to keep up with demand.
-I now design a lot of the craft projects and artwork.
-I test out a lot of ideas.
-I know when a project is right, when I find myself charging up to my husband, repeating 'Look what I made, what do you think?", like an excited proud child.
+I now design a lot of the craft projects and test out ideas.
+I know when a project is right because it is when I find myself charging up to my husband, repeating 'Look what I made, what do you think?", like an excited proud child.

 I find myself drawn to country styles and woodland animals.
 My colours tends to be browns, oranges, greens and yellows.
 Although, I am also swayed by seaside themes.
 I suppose I like anything from bees to seahorses.

-I change the type of craft I do a lot but my current obsession is paper quilling.
-I've really enjoyed making qulling projects for our craft menus.
-I have a lot of fun doing craft projects at home with my grandchildren too.
+I often change the type of craft I do but my current obsession is paper quilling.
+I've really enjoyed making projects for our craft kits.
+I enjoy doing craft projects at home with my grandchildren too.
 It helps me to remember to keep craft lighthearted.